There’s Really No Way To Screen for Ebola at Airports

 Hynes acknowledges that while the U.S. won’t become like Sierra Leone, more people will be getting the illness in the months ahead.
 “Right now the trajectory is still in the upward mode,” she said.

-The issue of Ebola slipping into the United States is part of the broader, hotter discussion on border control, which entails everything from keeping potential terrorists out of the country to detecting nuclear weapons, to housing, processing and caring for the some 57,000 immigrant children who have crossed into the country illegally since Oct.
-1. These are all fundamentally different challenges.
+The issue of Ebola slipping into the United States is part of the broader, hotter discussion on border control, which entails everything from keeping potential terrorists out of the country to detecting nuclear weapons, to housing, processing and caring for tens of thousands of immigrant children who have crossed into the country illegally since Oct.
+1, 2013.
+These are all fundamentally different challenges.
 Some pose mortal threats, others do not.
 But from a political perspective they share the border in common.
 That can lead to politicians who want to treat every incursion over the border with equal alarm, as Rep. Michelle Bachman, R-Minn., effectively did the other day, claiming the country’s Southern border was an open invitation.
 “Not only people with potentially terrorist activities, but also very dangerous weapons are going to cross our border in addition to very dangerous drugs, and also life-threatening diseases, potentially including Ebola and other diseases like that.”

 While point-of-care tests for Ebola won’t be deployable for at least two years, biometric facial recognition technology and other security screening technologies to detect identity are far more advanced, but they have yet to be fully implemented.
 “The technologies are good and mature.
 I think one of the areas where [The Department of Homeland Security] DHS struggles is tooth to tail.
 Where do you have people to back up and integrate with technology to make the best effective use of it.
 DHS acquisition processes are maturing…but are not perfect,” Jack Riley, the director of the RAND National Defense Research Institute, testified.